Learning Dashboard

 Organic Dairy Marketing Assistance Program (ODMAP)

 The Organic Dairy Marketing Assistance Program provides financial assistance to organic dairy producers to offset market volatility, transportation costs, and unstable feed supply and prices.
-In 2023, ODMAP issued approximately $20 million in payments to organic dairy producers based on 2022 marketing costs.
+In 2024, ODMAP made available approximately $58 million in marketing assistance to eligible organic dairy producers based on 2023 marketing costs.

 Ownership Microloan